nokxs/iobroker-javascript-vs-code-extension/README.md

 * reordering of scripts in the script explorer
 * script output only for the currently selected script
 * the functions defined in global scripts
+* showing which scripts were updated and need to be uploaded

 ## Release Notes